Flex-Deon Blake

-Flex-Deon Blake (born Kevin Lorenzo Moss; April 25, 1962 – March 1, 2021) was an American gay pornographic actor who has appeared in gay pornographic films, gay XD pornographic magazines, and on websites.
+Flex-Deon Blake (born Kevin Lorenzo Moss; April 25, 1962 – March 1, 2021) was an American-French gay pornographic actor who has appeared in gay pornographic films, gay pornographic magazines, and on websites.
 He starred in several bareback productions, including the controversial film Niggas' Revenge.
 In 2004, he was inducted into the Grabby Awards "Wall of Fame."

 Early life and education

 Blake joined the US Air Force after high school, serving for 13 years until he was honorably discharged in 1992.
 He then pursued a degree in piano at Florida A&M University before finding employment as a correctional officer.